 We didn't find a mill that mastered every grind size.
 But the Federal's ability to consistently grind best on the finest setting outweighed any inconsistency at producing cracked peppercorns, a much less common kitchen task.
 It will grind coarsely enough to produce a peppery crust on a steak, but if you truly need peppercorns cracked into halves or quarters and no smaller, consider whacking them in a zipper-lock bag with a meat pounder or the bottom of a skillet.

-If you gravitate toward a modern aesthetic, the Kuhn Rikon Table Vase Grinder falls just short of the top spot based on efficiency—but not by much.
+What we liked: If you gravitate toward a modern aesthetic, the Kuhn Rikon Table Vase Grinder falls just short of the top spot based on efficiency—but not by much.
 Requiring 10 rotations to produce a teaspoon of pepper, three more than the Fletchers' Mill, the Table Vase Grinder is easy to grip, twist, and fill.
-We tested Kuhn Rikon's larger version of this vase grinder, but can't recommend it because some users found the larger base (three and three-quarters inches wide) uncomfortable to hold and turn, and it also failed durability testing.
-(The part that failed is different on the Table Vase Grinder, which, as we were able to confirm through testing, doesn't suffer the same weakness.)

-The design won several user-experience categories: Despite its small size, it holds more whole peppercorns than just about any other mill in the test, except for the larger Kuhn Rikon model; the grinding mechanism faces up when not in use, so it won't leave pepper detritus on the table; and the opening to the peppercorn holder is a generous one and a quarter inches wide, making it very easy to refill.
+The design won several user-experience categories: Despite its small size, it holds more whole peppercorns than just about any other mill in the test; the grinding mechanism faces up when not in use, so it won't leave pepper detritus on the table; and the opening to the peppercorn holder is a generous one and a quarter inches wide, making it very easy to refill.
 We also liked the unit's comfortable adjustment knob, which has icons showing you which way to turn it for fine or coarse pepper.
-Our only complaint came from cooks with larger hands, who noticed that the scant body length of this smaller model wasn't enough to prevent their hands from rubbing together when grinding.

 The Table Vase takes a new approach to the design of the grinding mechanism.
 Unlike traditional mills, which put the grinding mechanism on one end, the twist knob on the other, and a long shaft between them, this version keeps all the moving parts in a one-and-a-half-inch space.
 There is no long, wobbly rod running through the length of the mill, which, on conventional models, often becomes misaligned when the mill is loaded with peppercorns.